 Fuller was born on February 20, 1757 in North Stoneham, Hampshire.
 He was christened in the village of Waldron, near Heathfield in Sussex (now East Sussex)..
 His parents were the Reverend Henry Fuller (January 15, 1713 - July 23, 1761) and his wife Frances, née Fuller (1725 - February 14, 1778).
 Fuller had two sisters: Elizabeth who married Sir John Palmer Acland and Frances who married Lancelot Brown, son of famed landscape gardener Capability Brown.

-He lost his father in 1761, when he was four years old.
+Jack Fuller lost his father in 1761, when he was four years old.
 At the age of ten, in 1767, he began his education at Eton.

-On May 7, 1777, Jack Fuller’s uncle Rose Fuller died leaving Jack his Sussex estates and Jamaican plantations.
-Jack Fuller thus took possession of the Rose Hill estate (now Brightling Park) at Brightling at the age of 20.
+On May 7, 1777, Jack Fuller's uncle Rose Fuller died leaving Jack his Sussex estates and Jamaican plantations.
+Jack Fuller thus took possession of the Rose Hill Estate (now Brightling Park) at Brightling at the age of 20.

 Jack Fuller entered the political arena in 1780, at the age of 22, when he was first elected to Parliament.
-He was Member of Parliament for Southampton from 1780 to 1784, and for Sussex from 1801 to 1812.
+He was a Tory Member of Parliament for Southampton from 1780 to 1784, and for Sussex from 1801 to 1812.
 His cousin Hans Sloane was the other MP for Southampton at the same time.

 There has been much speculation as to why Fuller never married.
 What is known is that in 1790, at the age of 33, he proposed marriage to Susannah Arabella Thrale,daughter of Streatham brewer Henry Thrale and diarist Hester Thrale, but was rebuffed.
 He is not known to have fathered any children.